We start a series of blogs where we are going to compare the trendiest programming languages to help you choose the best technology for your project.

 Node.js is perfectly designed for distributed systems.
 Microservices-based software enables components to scale autonomously which prevents an app from falling apart due to its weight.
 As more and more enterprises prefer to develop the software on top of microservices, Node.js has gained tremendous popularity among businesses like eBay, Netflix, Twitter, Uber, and others.

 .NET Core is also a very scalable platform.
-It uses monolithic architecture which means adding more machines will help you to scale up.
+It fits into microservices architecture equally well.

 Due to the asynchronous model, Node.js apps have high performance without being too heavy in comparison to other solutions.
 According to Nodejs.org, 48% of companies identified increased app performance when they switched to Node.js.

-However, other tests showcase that ASP.NET has better performance than Node.js.
+However, other tests showcase that .NET Core/ASP .NET Core has better performance than Node.js.

-There’s no final victory here, as it depends upon the structure and the purpose of the application which leads us back to asynchronous and synchronous processing models.
+There’s no final victory here, as it depends upon the structure and the purpose of the application.

 Stability reliability and security